 The building is in good condition.
 The clinic is in a highly traveled, commercial area.
-The hours of operation are 8am to 7pm Monday through Friday.
+The hours of operation are 8am to 9pm Monday through Thursday and 8am to 5pm Friday.

 The facility is surrounded by other businesses.
 The grounds and terrain are landscaped or paved and free of danger.
 The parking lot is paved & plentiful, and the lot is lit.
 It has no secluded parking ramps.
 Patients are encouraged to park in front of the building.
 Smoking is not permitted within 100 feet of the building.
 There are no impediments to accessing the waiting rooms and treatment area.
 Restrooms are located near the treatment space, which is not accessible by the public.
 Patients will not live on site since it is an outpatient program.